TMTM

 Natchitoches, Louisiana

 A tiny town of just 18,000 people, Natchitoches puts on an impressive holiday presentation.
-Starting Nov.
-18, visitors are greeted by more than 300,000 lights and more than 100 displays that are turned on every night at dusk until Jan.
+Starting in November, visitors are greeted by more than 300,000 lights and more than 100 displays that are turned on every night at dusk until Jan.
 6. The annual Christmas Festival, described as the top holiday event in Louisiana, has a parade and live music, a fireworks show choreographed to holiday music, and a holiday tour of homes.

 Daniel Hanscom/istockphoto